Dig-in! (learn…)

 Application bundles are created inside the Moonstalk applications folder, and each bundle defines an individual application, named with its ID.

 Applications provide shared or generic functionality (such as a blog system) for use on multiple sites (disparate domains).
 Applications must typically be enabled in a site's settings in order to use them, refer to an application's own documentation for details of its behaviour, configuration, and usage.
-Moonstalk includes a number of bundled applications.
+Moonstalk includes several bundled applications.

 Features